-Below are links to the free Time Management Games on this site.
+Below are links to the free Time Management Games and strategy games on this site.
 Play them online anytime with no restrictions.
 For more types of games, see the Free Brain Games menu above and at right.

 The goal of time management games is the always the same, and often fun, but never easy.
 Accomplish objectives by selecting and using the right resources under the pressure of time.